 About the Mandel Center

-Our research staff consists of three faculty members (Sharon Feiman-Nemser, Jon A. Levisohn and Jonathan Krasner) and a larger community of affiliated scholars.
-They lead an ongoing set of projects that promote better understanding of learners and learning in Jewish education.
+Our research staff consists of four faculty members (Sharon Feiman-Nemser, Ziva Hassenfeld, Jon A. Levisohn and Jonathan Krasner) and a larger community of affiliated scholars.
+They lead an ongoing set of projects and programs that promote deeper understanding of learners and learning in Jewish education.

 The Mandel Center is a partnership between the Jack, Joseph and Morton Mandel Foundation of Cleveland, OH, and Brandeis University.
 The Mandel Foundation was established by Jack, Joseph and Morton Mandel, of Cleveland.
 Its primary mission is to help provide outstanding leadership for the nonprofit world.
 The Foundation supports leadership education programs in its own institutions and at selected universities and organizations.